neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 1.1 Running the Program

 Compiling the program is relatively straightforward.
-Just use `gcc` and run `gcc main.c -o main`, after which you can run the built `main` executable. **For linux users**, I do leave another important note as the math library is not linked by default: if you are using a Linux device, run `gcc main.c -o main -lm` instead.
+Just use `gcc` and type the command `gcc main.c -o main`.
+The resulting built executable `main` can then be run. **For linux users**, I do leave another small but important note as the math library is not linked by default: if you are using a Linux device, run `gcc main.c -o main -lm` instead.

 Depending on what exactly you want to run, the program accepts a number of different command-line arguments.
 They are listed below.